-- Current level held on the Nevada Early Care and Education Professional Career Ladder
+- Current level on the Nevada Early Care and Education Professional Career Ladder

-* One of the primary purposes of a Registry is to help collect valuable data about the ECE workforce in Nevada.
+* One of the primary purposes of the Registry is to help collect valuable data about the ECE workforce in Nevada.
 It is important to note that none of the information collected through the application/renewal process (i.e., the information contained in your Career Development File) is ever disclosed with any identifiable information attached.
 Any data that the Registry provides to the community is combined in order to report on large groups of people, rather than on any individual member.
 This and ALL other information contained in your Career Development File is confidential.
 View our Program Statistics page to see how the data collected by the Registry is reported.

 Renewing/Updating Your Career Development File

 Renewing is easy!

 Membership renewal is completed quickly and easily online from within your Online Portal.
 You will be eligible to renew your membership 45 days prior to your certificate expiration date.
 Simply click on the link that will be visible in your account to review the information currently on file and update what has changed since the last time you applied/renewed (address, job, etc.,).
 You may also upload any additional training certificates of completion, college transcripts showing completion of additional ECE courses/completion of your degree, and/or copies of any newly acquired licenses, teaching certificates or endorsements as part of the online renewal process.
 This information is important because it helps document the professional development progress you have made throughout the year and could result in a change in your Career Ladder level.
 Remember, as a courtesy, the Registry warehouses all of your training records in a central location should you ever need to replace lost or misplaced documentation, but more importantly, the more you provide to us with each renewal, the more complete your professional development profile will be.